 When early European settlers arrived in Western Oregon, they encountered a landscape quite different from what we see today.
 Much of the Willamette Valley was an open oak savannah, and the forests were a patchwork of new and old growth, reflecting centuries of intermittent fire.
 For many early visitors, this was the "natural" landscape - but in fact the native peoples of the area had been "managing" their environment for about 4,000 years, primarily through the use of fire.
 By using low-intensity spot firing in the Fall, the Kalapuya and other local peoples had learned how to maximize the landscape for the products they needed most - seed, textiles, wapato, and forage for game.
 In fact, they had maintained the Willamette, Umpqua and Rogue Valleys in a truly prehistoric state - since the last great climate change about 4000 years ago, when a wetter climate succeeded a long dry period.

 This bibliography captures most of the current research in this field.
-Many books are available in LCC Library, and others are available thru Summit, the Library's regional consortium.
-These can be ordered by any LCC student or faculty.
+Many books are available in LCC Library, and others are available through Summit, the Library's regional consortium.
+These can be ordered by any member of the LCC community.

 Benner, Patricia, and James Sedell.
 "Upper Willamette River Landscape: A Historic Perspective."
 River Quality : Dynamics and Restoration.
 Ed.
 Antonius Laenen and David A. Dunnette.
 Boca Raton: CRC/Lewis, 1997.
 23-46.
 Print.